pedrettienea23/EDA-ultra-marathon-portfolio-project/README.md

 **Project Overview**

 This project aims to explore and analyze data related to ultra marathons.
-The goal is to gain insights into factors that might influence performance, difference between genders and age.
+The goal is to gain insights into factors that might influence performance, difference between gender and age.
 1. Data Cleaning and Preprocessing
 2. Exploratory Data Analysis (EDA)
 3. Visualization